 With the global economy continuing to improve, more companies scaling for growth, and capital investments continuing to gain momentum, more companies will be more likely to invest in their digital transformation initiatives.
 Other contributing factors to this trend: more companies are reaching the end of their legacy system lifecycles dating back to Y2K system replacements, and more industries are going through major, market-driven transformations (think: the retail industry grappling with the disruption of Amazon and the e-Tailing trend).
 All of these factors will lead more companies to revisit their enterprise system strategies going into the new year and beyond.

-2. Cloud ERP software will reach a tipping point.
+2. Cloud ERP Software will Reach a Tipping Point

 The trend toward cloud systems has been gaining steam for several years now, but this is the first year where major vendors are all doubling down on their cloud offerings.
 SAP S4HANA, Oracle Cloud, Microsoft Dynamics 365 and Infor Cloud vendors are all examples of the flagship products being aggressively promoted by the top ERP vendors.
 The only thing complicating matters?
 The relative immaturity and lack of proven track record of these systems, along with executives’ continuing comfort level with on-premise deployments.
 The coming year may be the year where one of these two conflicting pressures win out and cloud systems are either more widely accepted – or the trend proves to be a short-lived fad.
 (Watch for our upcoming 2018 ERP Report to see if cloud adoption regains momentum after giving up market share last year).

-As more ERP vendors (link to /erp-vendors/ page) increase their investments in cloud solutions, they will likely continue paring back R&D in some of their legacy products.
+As more ERP vendors (link to /resource-center/erp-database/page) increase their investments in cloud solutions, they will likely continue paring back R&D in some of their legacy products.
 For example, products such as Oracle EBS, Microsoft Great Plains, and Epicor Prelude are likely to see rapid deterioration of focus and support for these products as they are sunset.
 Vendors will be less likely to introduce new functionality or provide long-term support for these dated products, leading many organizations to conclude that they have no choice but to migrate to more modern enterprise technologies.
 When combined with trends #1 and #2 above, executives are more likely to reconsider their platforms of choice moving forward into the long-term.

-4. More companies will say “no” to ERP software.
+4. More Companies will Say “No” to ERP Software

 Due in part, to #3, while on one hand we predict more organizations moving toward new technologies, we also see more executive teams being skeptical of ERP systems (link to /erp-software/ page) as we have known them over the last 20 years.
 Organizations are too painfully aware of the historic and ongoing challenges with the enterprise software status quo, so they will be more likely to consider alternatives to big, complex, monolithic ERP systems.
 Potential alternatives include less risky upgrades, more attention to business process reengineering, and point solutions.
 Whatever the exact alternatives pursued, the coming year’s focus will be on fixing more immediate operational issues and pursuing more low-hanging fruit.